main street

 Main Street Baptist Church had its origins in 1963 when a group of pastors in the Green River Baptist Association saw a need for an evangelistic work to begin on the east side of Spindale.
 A core team was created and they met in Jolley's Cafeteria for several months to pray and strategize.

-Pastor Rick was a faithful man, calling the church to return to its evangelistic and missional roots.
+Pastor Rick, the church’s 6th pastor, was a faithful man, calling the church to return to its evangelistic and missional roots.
 Main Street grew steadily during the 2000's, making contemporary changes under Brewer's leadership and taking a number of stateside mission trips to do evangelism and service projects.
+After several short pastorates, Pastor Rick blessed our people with a lengthy 17 year tenure.

 Pastor Rick retired in 2015, which began another time of difficult transitions for the congregation.
-After 17 years, they were again in a crisis of identity.
+After almost 2 decades, they were again in a crisis of identity.
 The church had called Dale DuBose to serve as youth minister in the summer of 2015, and he continued to support the church after Pastor Rick's resignation.
-In the fall of 2016, the church officially elected 23 year old Dale DuBose as the church's 6th pastor.
+In the fall of 2016, the church officially elected 23 year old Dale DuBose as the church's 7th pastor.

 The next 5 years were challenging, and the church experienced further decline upon the arrival of Covid-19 and the global pandemic that followed.
 Pastor Dale called the church to "replant" in the fall of 2020, leading the church into a year long season of reflection, prayer, and strategy.
 They officially reconstituted in October 2021 as an elder-led, congregational church, partnering with the Pillar Network and adopting both the BFM2000 and the 1689 LBCF.
 The church had 27 charter members and called Jay Poole to serve as their first lay elder.